Last Updated: May 10, 2026

 Which patents cover Venlafaxine Hydrochloride, and what generic alternatives are available?

 The generic ingredient in VENLAFAXINE HYDROCHLORIDE is venlafaxine hydrochloride.
 There are seventy-one drug master file entries for this compound.
-Sixty-five suppliers are listed for this compound.
+Sixty-two suppliers are listed for this compound.
 Additional details are available on the venlafaxine hydrochloride profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Venlafaxine Hydrochloride